Aishitha27/F1-Pit-Stop-Optimization/README.md

 Overall, these results indicate that a blend of stint progression, tire wear management, lap performance, and environmental factors provides a strong and reliable foundation for predicting optimal pit stops during a race.

+* How can we predict whether a pit stop will result in a positional gain within the five laps following the stop?

+Using the provided pit stop data, each driver's race was chronologically organized by sorting based on year, driver name, and lap number.
+We then detected pit stops by identifying where a driver's stint number incremented by one — a reliable indicator of a tire change or service event during a race.
+Isolated only the laps falling within this post-pit window and associated with a labeled outcome.
+We encoded the target variable into binary format: '1' for a positional gain and '0' for no gain.

+We first conducted **Logistic Regression** model, which achieved an overall accuracy of 80%, indicating that it could correctly classify whether a pit stop led to a gain or not in the majority of cases.
+However, the detailed performance revealed some class imbalance: the model performed better at identifying "No Gain" events (precision: 82%, recall: 91%) than "Gain" events (precision: 71%, recall: 52%).
+This suggests that while the model is quite good at recognizing when a pit stop does not help the driver gain positions, it is less confident when predicting a successful gain after a stop.

+The macro average F1-score of 0.73 indicates reasonable balance between classes, and the weighted average F1-score of 0.79 highlights strong overall model effectiveness given the class distribution.

+To further improve model performance in predicting whether a pit stop would lead to a positional gain, we apply hyperparameter tuning using GridSearchCV.

+We constructed a pipeline that first standardized the input features with a StandardScaler, and then applied LogisticRegression as the classifier.
+This pipeline approach ensured that feature scaling and model training were seamlessly integrated during each fold of cross-validation, preventing any data leakage.

+When evaluated on the test set, the tuned model achieved an overall accuracy of 82%, slightly higher than the previous model.
+More importantly, the precision and recall for the 'Gain' class improved notably.
+The precision for 'Gain' increased to 68% and recall rose to 74%, leading to a balanced F1-score of 71% for this challenging class.
+Meanwhile, the 'No Gain' class retained strong performance with a precision of 89% and a recall of 86%.

+The macro-averaged F1-score rose to 0.79, reflecting a better balance between the two classes compared to the earlier model.
+The weighted F1-score remained stable at 0.82, demonstrating that improvements for the minority class were achieved without sacrificing overall predictive strength.

+Next we conducted **Support Vector Machine** model that demonstrated strong performance on the test set, achieving an impressive overall accuracy of 91%.
+The model performed exceptionally well across both classes: for the 'No Gain' class, it achieved a precision of 95% and a recall of 93%, while for the 'Gain' class, precision reached 83% and recall rose to 87%.
+This translated into macro-averaged F1 and weighted F1 scores around 0.89 and 0.91 respectively, indicating excellent balance.

+To further improve this model's performance in predicting whether a pit stop would lead to a positional gain, we applied hyperparameter tuning using GridSearchCV here as well.

+The tuned SVM model achieved a remarkable overall accuracy of 92%.
+Precision and recall were very strong across both classes: for the 'No Gain' class, both precision and recall reached 95%, and for the 'Gain' class, precision and recall each achieved 87%.
+The macro-averaged F1 score improved to 0.91, and the weighted F1 score also stood at 0.92, indicating excellent balance between classes and strong overall predictive power.

+### Conclusion

+In conclusion, the predicting the optimal lap for a pit stop model's performance reflects the importance of a multifaceted approach to pit stop strategy prediction.
+Key features such as stint progression, tire wear, lap time consistency, and environmental factors, including temperature and humidity, significantly influence pit decisions.
+The model’s solid accuracy—highlighted by an R² score of 0.76 on the validation set—demonstrates its ability to predict optimal pit stops effectively, though the inherent variability in race conditions presents challenges.
+The results underscore that optimal pit timing is a complex, dynamic process driven by both race and environmental conditions.

+While  predicting whether a pit stop will result in a positional gain within the five laps following the stop, several machine learning models were evaluated, including Logistic Regression, Tuned Logistic Regression, Support Vector Machine (SVM), and Tuned SVM.
+While Logistic Regression provided a solid baseline, it was the tuned models that showed the most promise.
+The Tuned Logistic Regression model exhibited a good balance between precision and recall, with an F1 score of 0.79, but it was the Tuned SVM model that emerged as the best performer.
+With its optimized hyperparameters, the Tuned SVM achieved a high accuracy of 92% and a strong F1 score of 0.91, demonstrating its superior ability to predict positional gains with greater consistency and robustness across different data subsets.
+This suggests that the SVM model, especially when fine-tuned, is best suited for capturing the complex dynamics influencing pit stop outcomes.

+Future improvements could include dynamic race event inputs, and multi-driver interaction effects for even more race-adaptive pit strategies.